getsentry/symbolicator/docs/advanced/symbol-server-compatibility.md

 - **Debug ID**: Value of the identifier field in the `MODULE` record, always in the first line of the file.

+**Source Bundles**:

+Symbolicator supports the concept of source bundles which are source archives which can be used to extract source code for crashes.
+These source bundles are an extension which are not available to all lookup types.

 ### Case Sensitivity

 Most symbol servers explicitly define **case insensitive** lookup semantics.